slrbl/future-prediction-using-tweets-and-ai/README.md

-# Big events prediction with tweets and AI
+# Big events prediction with tweets and Ai

 Models: